Poyang Lake — History, Folklore, Devil Triangle, and Paradise of Birds

 Stone Arch Bridge of the Ming Dynasty

-When the lake entered the Dry Season (the water level lower than 10.5 meters), a 2657-meter-long ancient bridge (built in the year 1631) would show up.
+When the lake entered the Dry Season (with a water level lower than 10.5 meters), a 2657-meter-long ancient bridge (built in 1631) would show up.

 Stone Arch Bridge of Ming Dynasty, Photo by Zhu Xingyong.